 Henry Rumbelow

-In 1907 Henry Rumbelow left Encounter Bay for 17 years, due to ill health and commenced farming at Narrung.
+In 1907 Henry Rumbelow left Encounter Bay due to ill health and commenced farming at Narrung

 “On Saturday Mr. Henry Rumbelow sent away by train his well-known fishing cutter The Ferret, and he himself leaves Victor Harbor on Monday for Narrung, where he has taken up land and intends to settle with his family.
 These are the closing scenes of a long partnership of fishing and boating life with which the Rumbelow family have been connected through three generations, a partnership which had become one of the chief institutions of Encounter Bay.”